Image

 That’s why acting quickly and working with a skilled St. Peters, MO manslaughter lawyer can be one of the most important decisions you make.

-What Penalties Could You Face for a Manslaughter Conviction in St. Peters, MO?
+Penalties for a Manslaughter Conviction in St. Peters, MO

 The direct penalties are only part of the picture.
 A manslaughter conviction in St. Peters, MO can carry long-term consequences that affect nearly every area of your life, even after you’ve served your sentence, including: